Charles Berger (academic): Uncertainty reduction theory

-Charles Berger was an integral part in formulating the uncertainty reduction theory.
-The uncertainty reduction theory explains how humans utilize communication strategies to lower uncertainty regarding other human beings.
-This theory begins to understand the differences in strategies that people use in order to make conversations as well as communication go as smooth as possible.
-Humans want to stray away from uncertainty and awkwardness so they will employ various communicative techniques.
-This strategy was introduced by Berger in 1975 and furthered his focus on the study of interpersonal communication.
-Berger's findings led to the understanding of the uncertainty reduction theory and allowed people to take a deeper look in people's interactions with one another.
-Furthermore, Berger was able to bring understanding to why and how we use various communicative strategies to lower uncertainty between each other.
+Charles Berger was integral to formulating uncertainty reduction theory, which explains how humans utilize communication strategies to reduce their uncertainties about other human beings.
+The theory seeks to understand the differences in strategies that people use to make conversations and communication go as smoothly as possible.
+People want to limit uncertainty and awkwardness, so they employ varied communication techniques.
+This theory was introduced by Berger in 1975 and furthered his focus on the study of interpersonal communication.
+Berger's findings led to an understanding of uncertainty reduction theory and allowed people to take a deeper look into interactions with one another.
+Furthermore, Berger was able to bring understanding to why and how we use different communicative techniques to reduce uncertainty among each other.

 Publications

 Berger has published over 100 articles and book chapters.
 He co-edited the first edition of the Handbook of Communication Science with Steven H. Chaffee.
 He Co-edited the second edition of the Handbook of Communication Science with Michael Roloff and David R. Ewoldsen.